nisrulz/nisrulz.github.io/_posts/2015-07-09-life-without-wires-adb-over-wifi.markdown

 {% endhighlight %}

 this should list your device as connected over the particular DEVICE-IP-ADDRESS And you are done.
-Run/Debug your apps from your IDE wirelessly.
+Run/Debug your apps from your IDE in wireless mode.
 Let the magic of wire-free-life begin.

 ## Step 8